goFrendiAsgard/jurnal-chiml/examples/README.md

 ## Constraints

-We are assuming that the only possible way to get the data is by accessing the pre-existing `web service` using HTTP.
+* We are assuming that the only possible way to get the data is by accessing the pre-existing `web service` using HTTP.

+* We are assuming that the developer should build the system in low resource computer (like `Raspberry Pi` or `Orange Pi`), and don't have enough resource to build another abstraction layer (i.e: GraphQL server or BPEL server).

 ## Web Service